 If having reviewed your CV we agree that you could be a great addition, we will progress your interest.
-Our process include the option of telephone interviews, online assessment and panel interviews.
-As we recruit nationally, panel interviews may not be local to you so you have to travel, but you will be entitled to claim your travel expenses.
+Our process includes the option of telephone interviews, online assessment and panel interviews.
+As we recruit nationally, panel interviews may not be local to you and may require travel, but you will be entitled to claim your travel expenses.

 If you’d like to apply, click here and then search for ‘Family Court Adviser’ roles where you will see opportunities for Associate FCAs – National.